Undergraduate Scholarships and Awards

 3. Please also note that there is emphasis given to e-commerce strategies this year within the Business Strategy brief.

-We would like to thank you for the positive feedback regarding last year’s visual case study format.
-This year, we are making the case studies available to you in both text and magazine formats, which are accessible online.
+This year, the case studies available to you in both text and magazine formats, which are accessible online.

-Applicants must use the Wizehive portal link to submit their completed case studies by October 14, 2024.
+Note, applicants must use the Wizehive Portal Link to submit their completed case studies by October 14, 2024.
+To receive the link to the Wizehive Portal contact Paul Whitehurst from Purdue HTM Career Center at email address pwhitehu@purdue.edu.

-We encourage students to complete the applicant profile on Wizehive as soon as possible so that we may inform applicants of the ways in which FSF offers Case Study support:
+Students are encouraged to complete the applicant profile on Wizehive as soon as possible so they can know ways in which FSF offers Case Study support:

 2. Summer FSF Case Study Q&A Sessions: Applicants may attend the weekly virtual sessions to ask questions and receive guidance on the case studies and drafting process.